-The definitions of "insured" for this part of the IA Regulations may be found in IA Regulations s.
+The definitions of "insured" for this part of the IVR may be found in IVR s.
 63. For our purposes, the most relevant definitions of "insured" are:

-- a) a person named in an owner's certificate; or - b) an individual who, with the consent of the owner or while a member of the owner's household, operates the vehicle described in the owner's certificate.
+- a) a person named in an owner's certificate; or - an individual who, with the consent of the owner or while a member of the owner's household, operates the vehicle described in the owner's certificate.

-In addition, according to IA Regulations s.
+In addition, according to IVR s.
 65(1), indemnity is extended to: